wftutorials/opencv-tutorial/README.md

 ```

 In the above code.
 We did things we already showed you.
 We read the image;
 We turned it gray.
-Then we resized it. **THEN lets get into**
+Then we resized it. **THEN lets get into thresholding**

 We ran the `cv2.threshold` function.
-We passed first the `image`.
+We pass first the `image`.
 The we passed `127`
-which is the **threshold** we can change the value from 0 - 255.
+which is the **threshold** value, we can change this value from 0 - 255.
 Try it out.
 Next
 we have `255` leave this.
 And finally we have the option `cv2.THRESH_BINARY`.
 We can
-modify this last value.
+modify this last value as well.

 The results is shown below.